ajzanotti/alanzanotti.com/_drafts/Sending-Mail-Using-Telnet.md

 read an email with an image directly in the body instead of as an attachment, which happens to be another Content-Disposition type.

-The Content-ID is a label for uniquely identifying a message bodypart.
-Though optional, by including it for the image you can then easily reference it by cid in the image tag of your text/html message bodypart.
+The Content-ID is a label for uniquely identifying a message body part.
+Though optional, by including it for the image you can then easily reference it by cid in the image tag of your text/html message body part.

 # Problems and Pitfalls